dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-group-items-in-a-listview-that-implements-a-gridview.md

 ---
-title: "How to: Group Items in a ListView That Implements a GridView" ms.date: "03/30/2017"
+title: "How to: Group Items in a ListView That Implements a GridView"
+description: Learn how to group items in a ListView that implements a GridView, by means of the included code examples in XAML. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "ListView controls [WPF], grouping items with GridViews"